+B. Non-Priority Customer License Surcharge for Index Options

+Syn mbols Fee

+BKX \$0.10

+NDX \$0.25

-For transactions in NDX, a license surcharge of \$0.25 will be assessed to Non-Priority Customers.
-The license surcharge applies to all NDX executions, including executions of NDX orders that are routed to one or more exchanges in connection with the Options Order Protection and Locked/Crossed Market Plan.
+The Non-Priority Customer License Surcharge applies to all executions in BKX and NDX, including executions of BKX and NDX orders that are routed to one or more exchanges in connection with the Options Order Protection and Locked/Crossed Market Plan.